Upcoming Events: Songs for a Summer Evening at the Lord Leycester|Summer Dried Wreath Workshop

 ‘More than Almsmen: Brotherhood and Belonging at the Lord Leycester Hospital, 1571-1700’.

-This display explores the lives of the ‘brethren’ men who lived at the Lord Leycester Hospital between its foundation in 1571 and 1700.
+Curated by Angus Crawford (M4C PhD student) and Dr Naomi Pullin in the History Department at the University of Warwick, this display explores the lives of the brethren who lived at the Lord Leycester Hospital between its foundation in 1571 and 1700.
 For centuries, attention has focused on the hospital’s founder, Robert Dudley, and his heirs, the Sidney family.
 This exhibition shifts the spotlight away from these well-known figures to the brethren themselves, asking who they were, how they were chosen and what daily life at the hospital was like.